 Villarroel

 Dr. Carolina Villarroel is the Brown Foundation Director of Research for the Recovering the US Hispanic Literary Heritage Project.
 She is a certified archivist who coordinated the work of the Recovery board and staff, as well as Digital Humanities services and products.
 She is co-founder and co-director of the US Latino Digital Humanities program.
-Read an interview about Dr. Villarroel's work here.
+Read EBSCO's interview about Dr. Villarroel's work.

 Gauthereau

 Dr. Lorena Gauthereau is a Digital Programs Manager.
 She facilitates data curation and digital scholarship for Recovery materials and Digital Humanities services and products for the US Latino Digital Humanities Center.
 She is currently a fellow for the Rare Book School and Andrew W. Mellon Foundation Fellowship for Diversity, Inclusion & Cultural Heritage.
 Previously, she served as a CLIR-Mellon Postdoctoral Fellow.
-Read a feature story about Dr. Gauthereau's work here.
+Read a feature story about Dr. Gauthereau's work at the University of Houston's website.

 Events Filters: